-To capture mouse and keyboard interactions while users are working on virtualization applications such as VMware, Remote Desktop, or vSphere, users must also install and run WorkSmart on the virtual machine.
-Failure to do so creates idle time cards on the logbook that WorkSmart does not count as worked time.
+To capture mouse and keyboard interactions successfully while users are working on virtualization applications such as VMware, Remote Desktop, or vSphere, users can install and run WorkSmart on the virtual machine.

 - WorkSmart will log events on both your desktop and the virtual application.
 Please refer to our article on Downloading and Installing WorkSmart for further assistance.